timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 Congratulations!
 If you've made it this far, you have a robust, single-command deployment process from commit to app store.
 TestFlight and Google Play have updated versions, GitHub has the release notes, Slack has been notified.
 All with one command: `yarn release` or `npm run release`.

-With this setup, deployment takes about 8 minutes <sup>[2](#notes)</sup> from the time I run the command to both apps being available in the app stores.
+With this setup, the deployment for my most recent app takes about 8 minutes <sup>[2](#notes)</sup> from the time I run the command to both apps being available in the app stores.
 Your deployment time may vary depending on package size, but I suspect this will be an improvement over your current workflow.

 If you have questions or suggestions on how this workflow could be improved, I'm available on [Twitter](https://twitter.com/timmywil).